bfansports/CloudTranscode/index.md

 ### What can I do with it?

+With CT you can transcode media files.
+For now we handle videos only but the stage is set for other type of transcodings.

-With CT you can run the following tasks at scale:
+For Videos, you can run the following tasks at scale:

-   - FFProbe: Probe your video assets and gather metadata
+   - **FFProbe:** Probe your video assets and gather metadata
-   - FFMpeg: Transcode your video assets to alternative formats, generate thumbnails
+   - **FFMpeg:** Transcode your video assets to alternative formats, generate thumbnails

-To execute and orchestrate your transcoding tasks, you must write a workflow Plan that the CPE Decider can interprete.
-CPE allows you to create workflow Plans that describes your workflow execution.
-It's a "simple" YAML file that defines your workflow steps and activities that execute them.
+To execute and orchestrate your transcoding tasks, you must write a workflow Plan that can be interpreted by CPE Decider.
+CPE allows you to create Plans that describes your workflow execution.
+A Plan is a "simple" YAML file that defines your workflow steps and activities that execute them.

-For more information about the Decider plan syntax, see: http://sportarchive.github.io/CloudProcessingEngine-Decider/
+For more information about the Decider plan syntax, see the CPE documentation: http://sportarchive.github.io/CloudProcessingEngine/comp/decider.html

+Also check the Decider syntax doc: http://sportarchive.github.io/CloudProcessingEngine-Decider/

 Once the CPE stack is running with your activities, your client applications can start sending transcoding jobs to the CPE stack.
+Jobs are sent through AWS SQS using a JSON format that describe the transcoding job you want to perform.

 ### Task Tracking